 The only difference in this soup making it Vegan or not is in the stock.

 My favorite is Better Than Bouillon Vegetarian stock.
 It is so yummy.
-I keep it on hand and I keep a box of bouillon cubes on hand in case I run out of my favorite.
+I keep a jar at all times and I keep a box of bouillon cubes on hand in case I run out of the jar while cooking.
 On occasion I will have homemade bone broth and I will use it which, of course, makes it non-vegan.
 All are good!
 It is what you like best or what you have on hand.